Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 3. In natural language, we use declarative sentences to describe the world, and we make arguments with their structure.

 # Propositional logic
-In the last chapter we saw that to describe the world, we can use declarative sentences, and to reason about these descriptions, we work with the structure of these sentences.
+As it was shown, we can use declarative sentences to describe the world, and to reason about these descriptions, we work with the structure of these sentences.
 But, we are still in the domain of natural language, and that means there are still some undesirable quirks.
 For instance, consider these three sentences:
 > I did not cook today, but there are leftovers in the fridge.

 > There's leftovers in the fridge, and I didn't cook today.

 > Since there are leftovers in the fridge, I didn't cook today.

 They all convey the same information.
 The only difference between these three sentences is the way that this information is presented to the reader.
 In a conversational context these subtle differences are very important, but for our purposes we don't care.
 For us, all this variation does is make the language more difficult to work with.
 Imagine how hard it would be to write a program or a parser that extracts this information, even for simple English sentences!
 Therefore, our language should have much more primitive grammar, and focus only on the structure of the information.
 Remember from the last section that we didn't actually need to know what exactly these "declarative sentences" were saying about the world.

-So we will use single letters to denote statements which cannot be broken down further: propositional atoms.
-They can be either true, or false.
+>So we will use single letters to denote statements which cannot be broken down further: propositional atoms.
+{.note}

+They can be either **true**, or **false**.
 And then, we will use a small set of connectives to join up these propositional atoms into more interesting _formulae_.
 Here are the rules, with some examples:

 Let $p$, our first propositional atom, mean "it is winter."
 And, let $q$, our second propositional atom, mean "it is cold."
 Then: